MohamedHamouda23/small-projects/C/README.md

 👍 Feel free to use it for inspiration, learn from it, and use what you learn to build something even better!

-# 📁 Project Overview
+# 📁 Projects Overview

-This repository hosts a single **C language project** that simulates a **student grade management system**.
-It is a console-based application that uses CSV file storage and demonstrates the following concepts:

-- ✅ User input handling
-- 🧠 Data validation and struct usage
-- 📁 File reading and writing
-- 🔁 Menu-driven program logic
+This repository hosts C projectw, each designed to demonstrate fundamental programming concepts.
+Each project is self-contained with its own directory and README file explaining its purpose, features, and usage instructions.

+## 🗂️ Included Projects

+### 💻 C Project:
+- 🎓 Student Grade Manager

 # 🚀 Project

-## 🎓 Student Grade Manager (Personal Project)
+### 🎓 Student Grade Manager

-A console-based program written in C that allows you to:

-- Add a new student record (name 4 module grades)
-- Check the **highest and lowest** grade for a student
-- Determine if a student has **passed or failed**

-Each record is stored in a file (`student.csv`), and the program applies input validation and a basic grading system from A to F.
+A console-based C program that lets you add student records, check highest and lowest grades, and determine pass/fail status, with data saved in a CSV file and input validation included.

+More details: Student Grade Manager README.

 # 🛠 How to Use